junh4533/independent_study-arduino/entries/entry1.md

 It didn't work the way I expected it to, which was no surprise as I had no knowledge of how a circuit works.

-#### 2. Ask questions.
+### 2. Ask questions.
 Form a hypothesis.
 Test!

 Learning doesn't end with finding the answer.
 In fact, it never ends.
 You can never ask too many questions.
 When I completed my first LED circuit, I was proud of myself.
-But then I began wondering what would happoens if I switched the order of the LED?
+But then I began wondering what would happens if I switched the order of the LED?
 What would happen if I plugged this somewhere else?
 By asking myself those questions, tinkering, and goolging, I learned 2 things.